naomiagwunobi/Healthcare-Data-Visualization-Dashboard-in-Tableau-COVID-19-Death-Trends-by-Demographics/README.md

 # Healthcare Data Visualization Dashboard in Tableau: COVID-19 Death Trends by Demographics

 ## 📊 Project Overview
 This project is an interactive Tableau dashboard built using CDC Provisional COVID-19 mortality data.
-The goal is to analyze death trends across different demographic groups and geographic regions to identify disparities and support public health decision-making.
+The goal is to analyze death trends across different demographic groups and geographic regions to identify disparities and support public health decision making.

 The dashboard allows users to explore COVID-19 death patterns by age group, sex, and state using dynamic filters and interactive visualizations.